Keyboard shortcuts

 const mnemonic = '<mnemonic words>'

-// Create the default signer from the SDK
+// Create the default signers from the SDK

 }